eCommerce: Shopping Events

 Originally, Singles’ Day began in the early '90s as “Bachelor’s Day”, a mock holiday for unmarried individuals who used the occasion to treat themselves to gifts and good times.
 But in the 21st century, Singles’ Day has become much more than that: An incentive for retailers to expand their customer base and drive sales, regardless of marital status.
 In particular, major eCommerce platforms in China use the special date of 11/11 to introduce discounted products, using innovative marketing and the latest technology.

-As this time of the year has arrived once again, ECDB has gathered the latest statistics and forecasts to gauge the performance of Singles’ Day in the here and now.
+ECDB has gathered the latest statistics and forecasts to gauge the performance of Singles’ Day in the here and now.
+Check out the results below.

 Alibaba and JD Keep GMV Results for Singles’ Day 2022 and 2023 to Themselves

-Statistics for the last two Singles’ Day sales are hard to come by, as neither market leaders Alibaba nor JD have released exact sales figures or GMV (Gross Merchandise Value) for the events.
+Statistics for the last two Singles’ Day sales are hard to come by, as neither market leaders Alibaba nor JD have released exact sales figures or GMV (Gross Merchandise Value) for both years.
 The underlying assumption is that business did not take off as expected, so both eCommerce players prefer to keep the details to themselves.

 In 2023, despite reports of record-breaking sales during the 19-day period from October 24 to November 11, the lack of information on exact GMV and revenue figures suggests that the sales surge these companies were hoping for failed to materialize.